Advice

 Mistake #12: Choosing a Venue that is Too Small

 “Use the three-quarter rule.
 Venues want to maximize revenue by filling a reception space, but that might make the seating a little closer than you’d find comfortable or a smaller dance floor than you’d like.
-For a guest list of 75 guests, you might consider a venue that accommodates at least 100 for a seated reception.” -Tammy Waterman, Master Wedding Planner, Special Moments Event Planning
+For a guest list of 75 guests, you might consider a venue that accommodates at least 100 for a seated reception.” -Tammy Waterman, Special Moments Event Planning

 Mistake #13: Not Allowing Enough Setup Time

 “Most wedding venues will rent for a certain period of time i.e. 4, 6, 8 hours. etc., and they expect the setup, reception, and takedown to be complete in that time frame.
-Remember, this is a venue you've never set up at before, a high-stress environment compounded by several other moving pieces to consider (ceremony, vendors, timeframes, etc.).
+Remember, this is a venue you’ve never set up at before, a high-stress environment compounded by several other moving pieces to consider (ceremony, vendors, timeframes, etc.).
 It can be difficult to keep within the time allotted.
-If possible, we recommend renting the venue for the full day and paying for the cleanup; this allows you to focus on the decor, presentation, and coordination of the event with more flexibility and knowing that the venue is taken care of!” -Brandon Wheeler, owner of Gulf Beach Weddings
+If possible, we recommend renting the venue for the full day and paying for the cleanup; this allows you to focus on the decor, presentation, and coordination of the event with more flexibility and knowing that the venue is taken care of!” -Brandon Wheeler, Gulf Beach Weddings

 Mistake #14: Not Understanding the Venue's Rules and Policies

-“We work with quite a few venues that aren't very strict and others that are very strict.
+“We work with quite a few venues that aren’t very strict and others that are very strict.
 Depending on what is super important to you, it is important to note all the rules the venue has before proceeding further.
 For example, a venue might have a strict alcohol policy and only allow for a certain amount of hours.
-It is important to ask these questions ahead of time! -Delaney Driver, owner, Wilder Mind Events
+It is important to ask these questions ahead of time! -Delaney Driver, Wilder Mind Events

 “Always check to see what time the venue allows access to the bridal suite for getting ready.
 Often we see that brides are not allowed access until the late morning or afternoon, which, unfortunately, is not enough time for the bride and bridal party to have hair and makeup services done at the venue.
-It is a good idea to have a backup getting ready location in mind, such as an Airbnb, hotel, or to see if the venue is flexible with the bridal suite access times.”
-Kelcey Yaeger, owner, Adore Bridal Hair and Makeup
+It is a good idea to have a backup getting ready location in mind, such as an Airbnb or hotel, or see if the venue is flexible with the bridal suite access times.”
+Kelcey Yaeger, Adore Bridal Hair and Makeup

 Mistake #15: Ghosting Your Venue